Kazakhstan entry requirements for Ethiopia passport holders

 Proof of departure

-Immigration officers at Almaty and Nur-Sultan airports routinely ask for a confirmed onward or return ticket.
-Have a printed copy or a screenshot ready on your phone.Required
+Immigration officers at Almaty and Nur-Sultan routinely ask for a confirmed onward or return ticket.
+Have a printed copy or show it on your phone — a booking reference alone may not be accepted.Required

 Proof of accommodation